OpenMathLib/OpenBLAS/docs/runtime_variables.md

 * `OPENBLAS_NUM_THREADS`: the number of threads to use (for non-OpenMP builds of OpenBLAS)
-* `OMP_NUM_THREADS`: the number of threads to use (for OpenMP builds - note that setting this may also affect any other OpenMP code)
+* `OMP_NUM_THREADS`: the number of threads to use (for OpenMP builds, and as a fallback for pthreads builds - note that setting this may also affect any other OpenMP code)
 * `OPENBLAS_DEFAULT_NUM_THREADS`: the number of threads to use, irrespective if OpenBLAS was built for OpenMP or pthreads